kubernetes/kube-state-metrics/docs/design/metrics-best-practices.md

 ### Timestamps

 Timestamps like creation time or modification time should be exposed as a value.
 The metric should end with `_timestamp_seconds`.
+The date value is represented in [UNIX epoch seconds](https://en.wikipedia.org/wiki/Unix_time).

 ### Cardinality